-Criteria ID Points (20 max) Scoring Criteria Description A 2 Building is at imminent risk of Ellis Act eviction В 1-9 Property has tenants at high risk of displacement, as evidenced by: a.
+Criteria ID Points (20 max) Scoring Criteria Description А 2 Building is at imminent risk of Ellis Act eviction В 1-9 Property has tenants at high risk of displacement, as evidenced by: a.
 Landlord Harassment [1 point] (Documentation may include copies of emails, texts, letters, or a written narrative from tenant of landlord harassment) b.
 3-Day Notices, No-Fault Eviction Notices [1 point] (Documentation shall include copies of 3-Day Notices and/or No-Fault Eviction Notices) c.
 Rent Burdened Households (at least 10 percent of households are paying more than 50 percent of their monthly household income in rent) [1 point] (Documentation may include evidence from the rent roll provided with application, and/or information provided on rent burden on the application form) d.
 Households that have received a rent increase of greater than 10 percent within the last 12 months [1 point] (Documentation may include copies of lease agreements documenting rent level changes over the last 12 months). e.
 Property owner is in violation of, or has multiple complaints related to, documentable City rental housing laws, including other properties owned by the same owner in Los Angeles.
-[1 point] (Documentation shall include copies of written complaints submitted to the City by tenant(s), hearing decisions, Code Enforcement notices, or City-issued citations.) f.
+[1 point] (Documentations.) f.
 For occupied properties, at least 51% of current tenants include vulnerable populations including families with minor children (age 17 and under), seniors (age 62 and older), disabled as defined by the California Government Code, and/or those with language barriers.
 [2 points] g.
 At least fifty-one percent (51%) of residents are extremely low-income (at or below thirty percent Area Median Income (30% AMI).
-[2 points] С 1 Property is in substandard condition (Documentation shall include photos/videos of the property; Written narrative detailing the substandard condition of the property; and/or Written documentation of violations of, or multiple complaints related to, documentable housing or building code deficiencies filed pursuant to California Housing Law or Los Angeles Code, including other Los Angeles properties owned by the same owner.)
+[2 points] с 1 Property is in substandard condition (Documentation shall include photos/videos of the property; Written narrative detailing the substandard condition of the property; and/or Written documentation of violations of, or multiple complaints related to, documentable housing or building code deficiencies filed pursuant to California Housing Law or Los Angeles Code, including other Los Angeles properties owned by the same owner.)